Also known as

 What damage does it do?

 Forms dense infestations and excludes native grasses in natural areas.
-In pastoral areas with poor grass cover it grows thickly, reducing pasture productivity, and is unpalatable to stock.
+Unpalatable to stock, and in pastoral areas with poor grass cover it grows thickly.

 Which habitats is it likely to invade?